material-motion/material-motion/specifications/transactions.md

 # Transactions

 Transactions aggregate requests for Intention-target associations.
-Transactions can be committed to a Runtime.
+Transactions are designed to be committed to a Runtime.

 **Creation**: Transactions can be created at any time.